LuisDio/go-setup/README.md

 ## Golang installation and Setup for ubuntu 16.04

+When you install Go on your system, it creates a directory /usr/local/go in UNIX or c:/go in Windows.
+Then it copies all necessary code and binaries needed for Go to function in this directory.

+** ***Generally, you don’t need to setup GOROOT environment variable.
+I recommend not to modify/use GOROOT variable anywhere unless it is absolutely necessary.*** **

 **```$GOROOT/src```**  is the direcory where packages are found such the **Standard Library package** <br/>
 If package is not present there, then Go refers to system's environment variable ```GOPATH```.<br>